susiemg/mushroom/README.md

 # Mushroom
-An app that predicts mushroom edibility using the Random Forests algorithm.
+An app that predicts mushroom edibility using the XGBoost algorithm.